orangejuiceplz/smartCalc/README.md

 > [!IMPORTANT]
 > GUI basis is completed.
-I just need to make it minimalisitcclean/whatever.
+I just need to make it minimalisitc clean/whatever.
 Data Conversion.
 You also need
 > VS17 to build the exe from source.
+I also need to properly add the graphing logic since I was too lazy to do it before but it should be pretty simple.

 <p align="center"><img src="https://github.com/orangejuiceplz/smartCalc/blob/main/SmartCalculator.ico" height="200"></p>